lsst/dp0-1_lsst_io/data-access-analysis-tools/index-portal-intro.rst

     An updated results view in which the xy plot uses the magnitude columns.

-See also :ref:`Examples-DP0-1-Portal` for additional demonstrations of how to use the Portal's Single Table Query.
+See also the :ref:`Examples-DP0-1-Portal` for additional demonstrations of how to use the Portal's Single Table Query.

 .. _adql-queries: